kcharles5800/Presentation-Automation/README.md

 > ### Making the powerpoint presentation
 - This part of the process is implemented using the [PyAutoGUI](https://pyautogui.readthedocs.io/en/latest/).
 Note that this part of the process is highly subjective and might not work without customization.

+####  I will be working on building a more system-independent code in the future.